minghong/DP-ID/README.md

 step 6 ：run **decode.py** to convert bases to the image

 ## Citation
-A related paper is submitted to the SCI journal.
+A related paper has been accepted for publication in XXX.

 ## Contact
 If you have any question, please contact us.